Mojo (comics): Reception

 Both Chris Miller of Screen Rant and Alex Schlesinger of AIPT highlighted Mojo's villain role in NYX (vol. 2).
 Miller commented that Mojo is "one of the X-Men's most terrifying villains, the master of multidimensional television called Mojo, has spent decades trying to forcefully conscript the X-Men into his trashy interdimensional shows, movies, and games".
 Miller noted that in NYX, Mojo is seen with a "new puppeteering power" which grants "him a terrifying degree of leverage over Earth".
 Schlesinger stated that he wished "Mojo was the main villain of the whole series" and he wanted "more TikTok Mojo".
 Schlesinger commented that Mojo "is horrifying in this comic.
 Mojo has often been seen as a silly, deranged… blob, that was always more ridiculous than he was terrifying.
-In NYX though, Mojo has been updated to our modern social media age, and Mortarino’s depiction of Mojo is monstrous and scary, including his new 'Mr. Friend' disguise".
+In NYX though, Mojo has been updated to our modern social media age, and Mortarino's depiction of Mojo is monstrous and scary, including his new 'Mr. Friend' disguise".

+Sara Century of Collider expressed interest in seeing Mojo in the X-Men '97 series.

+Other characters named Mojo

+Maggia member

+Mojo was a member of the Maggia.

+Mojo II

+Mojo II is a clone of Mojo.
+After Mojo was ousted, Mojo II took over his business.

+Mojo (robot)

+While Mojo took a leave, Major Domo created a Mojo robot to help run Mojo's studio.
+It was destroyed by Rocket Raccoon and Groot.